Note: This article contains discussion of medical abuse, murder and spoilers for “Gypsy’s Revenge” and “Mommy Dead and Dearest.”

 When looking at the warning signs of Munchausen syndrome by proxy, we must consider the overall picture.
 We must be careful not to mistake strong parental advocacy for something harmful.
 Many caring parents insist on being with their child as much as possible during hospitalizations or serious medical procedures, because they love their kids and don’t want them to be alone.
 Some parents have had negative experiences with medical professionals, and therefore feel the need to be present and alert for potential problems.
 The key difference between a well-meaning highly involved parent and a problematic one is the intent.
 Is the parent there to support the child, or to gain attention for themselves and be a martyr?
-Unfortunately, I’ve seen the latter a number of times.
-But in every case, the child had legitimate disabilities, so it doesn’t necessarily indicate Munchausen by proxy.
-It does, however, indicate a problem.
+Just because a child has legitimate disabilities and not Munchausen by proxy, that doesn’t mean there isn’t a problem.

 Parents of kids with disabilities often go through a grieving process.
 They may feel the dreams they had for their child have been shattered.
 They may worry about whether their child will have access to the proper supports and be accepted by society.
 They can get caught up in caregiving, advocating, dealing with medical professionals and trying to manage their added responsibilities.
 They need the chance to think about themselves sometimes.
 They need supportive friends and family who can step up to help so they can take a break.
 They need people who can be there to hear the full range of emotions they need to express — joy, sadness, fear, anger.
 They sometimes need to feel sorry for themselves, because we all do.